wistoft/jawis/packages/lazy-require-ts/README.md

 const sourceWithLazyLoad = prefix + source;
 ```

+TypeScript must be configured to emit `commonjs` modules.

 ## Known issues

 - There is no viable way to support ES modules.
-- They are loaded async, so it's not simple to load them, when functions are
+  - There's no way to construct ES modules synchronously, when fx functions are
-  called and needs to be loaded.
-- Possible workarounds:
-  1. A solution could be `deasync`, but it can't be called in all contexts.
+    called.
+  - There's no API hook, that allows modification of module exports.
+To avoid
+    exporting unreachable code.
-  2. Transpile ES modules and load them as CommonJS modules.
-But that is likely
+  - Possible workaround: Transpile ES modules and load them as CommonJS modules.
-     to give unexpected results.
-  3. Simply locate all ES modules at first execution.
-Cache which modules have
-     no ES modules below them.
-They are the ones we can lazy load.
+    But that's beyond the scope of this package.

 ## Related work